anchpop/wise_mans_haskell/book.md

    | otherwise       = True
 ```

 The `-- |` is special syntax that informs GHC that this is Haddock documentation.
-It must be placed before the type signauture.
+It must be placed before the type signature.
 We can also spread it out across multiple lines, like this:

 ```haskell
 -- |'isValidChannelName' takes a 'String' and will return 'True'